Skip to content

 DANGEROUS OR DISRUPTIVE CONDUCT, PHYSICAL AGGRESSION, OR FIGHTING

 Dangerous or disruptive conduct, physical aggression or fighting won’t be tolerated at South Valley School.
-Students involved in such behavior can be suspended from school until a parent conference is held.
+Students involved in such behavior will be suspended either in school or out of school depending on the situation until a parent conference is held.
 Consideration of local law enforcement involvement and a written Behavior Intervention Plan will be determined on an individual basis.

 BUS BEHAVIOR